 That means you are :

-- Offering at least 2 foods always including a source of protein/fat (so protein/fat + fruit and/or vegetable or protein/fat with a whole grain food).
+- Offering at least 2 food groups always including a source of protein/fat (so protein/fat + fruit and/or vegetable or protein/fat with a whole grain food).
 This will ensure that the snacks are filling and will keep them full until the next mealtime.

 - Offering a variety of foods, not just their favorites.
 Don’t make snacks “exciting” for them by offering special foods.
 Instead, offer what you’d normally serve during mealtimes, just in smaller quantities.